 With it comes an entirely new social experience blending cosmopolitan cuisine with high-touch service in impossibly chic surroundings.
 The atmosphere is key here—with cow-hide chairs and candlelit tables, you’ll feel perfectly at ease to devour their incredible menu options.

 Find Yvonne’s at 2 Winter Pl, Boston.

 One of our favorite speakeasies is hidden in plain sight.
 Underneath the iconic Modern Pastry Shop, one of the city’s famous North End Italian bakeries, is the Modern Underground Bar and Grill.
 Despite its location just beneath one of Boston’s eminent tourist destinations, many tourists and locals alike unwittingly pass by this charming underground spot.
-They have a signature flavored martini line, including a classic espresso martini, a tantalizing Cinnamon Toast Crunch martini with a cinnamon sugar rim, and a creamy mint green pistachio martini.

 Find Modern Underground Bar and Grill at 263 Hanover Street, Boston.

 Drink in South Boston is located right underneath Sportello’s, and it’s not your typical speakeasy.
 Owned by the Chef Barbara Lynch Collective, you’re guaranteed a memorable experience here, and don’t leave without trying the foie gras pigs in a blanket.

 9. Wink and Nod, South End

 The South End favorite is back.
 After a two-year Covid-induced hiatus, the culinary incubator is back and brings company.
 The South End speakeasy debuted just last year with a sister company, SubRosa, inside the shared space.
 It’s the perfect place to hide out, hang out, eat and relax.